JimLynchCodes/Titanium-Lambda/README.md

 - run "true e2e tests" hitting dev environment
 - manually approve deployment from staging to prod
 - deploy to prod

+## Unit Tests

+If you don't haev mocha installed global, please do that first:
+`npm i -g mocha`

+Then you can run the units tests like so:
+`npm test`

+## E2e Tests

+`npm run e2e-test`